chadwishner/P-G_Code_Challenge/README.md

 This boolean is used in order to automatically gather the top 500 hacker stories and the details on 20 stories.
 This is set to false when StoryView and CommentView are used to instantiate so there are no unnecessary API calls.

 **refresh()**
 This function is intended for use of a pull down refresh bar.
-Function is commented out as I have not found a suitable library for a pull down refresh.
+Resets all data and launches **getTopStories()**

 **getTopStories() -> [Int]**